CTHRU Frequently Asked Questions (FAQs)

 What’s Not Included?

 Protected detail data, such as certain payroll deductions like wage garnishments, child support, lottery winnings, retiree healthcare, client names, and other data deemed confidential, highly personal, and exempted under the public records law.
-See complete list of excluded object codes.

 Note: Not all types of non-vendor transactions that are considered spending in the Commonwealth’s financial reports are included in CTHRU.
 For example, operating transfers to the accounts listed in Section 2E of the annual budget, as well as the Commonwealth’s pension contribution are not included in CTHRU.
 These payments are budgeted fund expenditures that are reported in Commonwealth bond disclosure and other financial reports, but not reported here.